 All of which goes a ways towards understanding our desperation for any society and sustained human contact.
 We began hearing a preacher on the shortwave radio.
 Long story short we attended a camp meting they held; it was uplifting to us, honestly, just to be around a church.
 Driving home after that camp meeting, I received Christ in my heart.
 It was glorious, but even still I was such an internalized person I didn’t talk about it.

 Well, a year later we had moved out to live by that church.
 The preacher was deep into extreme conspiracy theories as well.
 For many years he didn’t even have a driver’s license, refused to use a Social Security Number or get ones for his kids, against marriage license…the list goes on.
 He was a southerner who loved the Confederate flag and espoused a devout “The South was right” belief, and disliked (in those pre-Trump days) the American flag.
 They were, in short, too independent even for most independent Baptists.
+Furthermore, if you’re interested to buy Patriotic Flags, you can explore this article for additional insights.

 They had a street preaching ministry for the first several years we were there, being inspired by (wait for it) the infamous Fred Phelps and Westboro Baptists.
 They didn’t agree with the WB’s on everything, the funeral protesting for example, but the influence was definite.
 They had even protested together before they had a parting of ways.
 We would have signs and shout slogans like “God hates f*gs”–painful to remember, now.